Robert De Niro as Sam “Ace” Rothstein, Vegas casino manager and mob associate

 He may wear some slick dark suits in the casino, but Ace knows how to combat the dry Vegas heat with light colors.
 Other than the infamous Gatsby pink suit, this may be the brightest attire covered yet on BAMF Style.

 Ace wears a distinctive sport coat with an alternating yellow and red check and dark blue overcheck on an ivory ground.
-The single-breasted jacket with peak lapels was a popular style in the ’20s and ’30s that enjoyed an exaggerated revival in the 1970s around the time that Ace enjoyed his poolside business discussion with Andy Stone.
-The peak lapels are wide but avoid the excessive width of the “disco decade”, the shoulders are well-padded with roped sleeveheads, and the single white button in the front matches the single button on each cuff.
+The single-breasted jacket with peak lapels was a popular style in the ’20s and ’30s that enjoyed an exaggerated revival in the 1970s around the time that Ace enjoyed his poolside business discussion with Andy Stone, and—per the cyclical nature of menswear—was revived yet again during the 2010s.
+Ace’s peak lapels are wide but avoid the excessive width of the disco era, the shoulders are well-padded with roped sleeveheads, and the single white button in the front matches the single button on each cuff.

 Underneath, Ace wears one of the many bright silk shirts that Anto made for Robert De Niro to wear in the production.
 This butter yellow long-sleeve shirt has a large point collar, here worn open with no tie.
 The shirt has yellow plastic buttons up the plain front, a monogrammed breast pocket, and the distinctive 1-button squared tab cuffs originally created by Ted Lapidus.

-Ace wears white silk flat front trousers that have – as it is the ’70s – slightly flared plain-hemmed bottoms.
+Ace wears white silk flat front trousers that have slightly flared plain-hemmed bottoms, apropos the ’70s setting.
 The trousers have belt loops, through which a white belt is worn.
 Ace matches his belt to his shoes with a pair of plain white leather loafers and thin silk ivory-colored dress socks.

 A guy like Ace definitely loads up on accessories.
 He’s rich, and he earned his money, so you should get to see it.
 He has a watch and ring for every wardrobe, usually both on his right hand; in this case, he wears a thin gold watch on his right wrist and a 14-carat gold pinky ring with an emerald cut cubic zirconia set in a geometric polished shank.

-His large tortoiseshell aviator-style hard plastic sunglasses are Carrera 5425s, the same set worn throughout the film, such as when he arrives at the Beverly Hills airport with Ginger or while being interviewed by FBI agents on his back porch.
+His large tortoiseshell aviator-style sport sunglasses are Carrera 5425, the same frames he wears during the ’70s-set scenes throughout the film, such as when he arrives at the Beverly Hills airport with Ginger or while being interviewed by FBI agents on his back porch.